Imagine having backlink opportunities emailed to you every day.

 Here’s an example of a response I gave myself that was placed on a large website.

 Always use the name of the reporter.
-The email becomes much more personal and it makes you stand out.
+The email becomes much more personal, and it makes you stand out.

 Next, introduce yourself and briefly explain why you make a good candidate for the query.

-Then answer all of the questions that the HARO listing has.
+Then, respond to all of the questions that the HARO listing has.
 When writing your answer, make it so great that it can be copied and pasted.